opea-project/GenAIComps/comps/dataprep/neo4j/llama_index/README.md

     http://${host_ip}:6004/v1/dataprep
 ```

 Please note that clustering of extracted entities and summarization happens in this data preparation step.
-The consecuence of this is:
+The result of this is:

 - Large processing time for large dataset.
 An LLM call is done to summarize each cluster which may result in large volume of LLM calls
 - Need to clean graph GB entity_info and Cluster if dataprep is run multiple times since the resulting cluster numbering will differ between consecutive calls and will corrupt the results.